Combo chart in Power BI

 Select the down arrow to expand the Y-axis options.

-Your combo chart now displays dual axes, both with titles.
+Your combo chart now shows dual axes, both with titles.

-Optionally, modify the text font, size, and color and set other formatting options to improve the display and readability of the chart.
+Optionally, change the text font, size, and color and set other formatting options to improve the display and readability of the chart.